nayeemmz/cmsc426Spring2021/project1.md

 <a name='sub'></a>
 ## Submission Guidelines

-You may work on this project in groups of three at the most.

 Please submit the project <b> once </b> for your group -- there's no need for each member to submit it.
 Make sure you write the names of all the students who worked on the project.